-Atira Greene is currently enrolled at Towson University working towards earning a B.S. for her major, Mass Communication with a focus on Broadcast Journalism and minor in Electronic Media & Film.
+Atira Greene is currently enrolled at Towson University working towards earning a B.S. for her major, Electronic, Media & Film with a Film/Video/Digital Media concentration and a minor in Mass Communication.
 Atira’s hope is to pursue a career in the media field as either an interviewer, talk show host, or a producer of films.
 Her dream internships/positions are at either Baltimore's ABC (WMAR-TV) or NBC (WBAL-TV) stations.
 So far, she’s had the privilege of interning with online radio personality, Nicole Briana, managing social media sites for an online boutique, and interning as an office assistant to Azie Mira Dungey, Emmy nominee and screenwriter for Netflix, 20th Century Fox, PBS Digital and STARZ Network.
 Atira’s most recent summer job was set production assistant on a debuting television show for BET Network.

 Atira’s resume is included below for more details concerning her experience.
 She is open to interviewing for any available internship opportunities in the Washington D.C Metro area and the Baltimore Area.
 Listed below are links to two of Atira’s Wordpress blogs, Linkedin profile, and Facebook account, but her preferred method of contact is via email: [email protected] or [email protected]

 Pierre Bowins: A Sin of Omission 4/14/19 [READ] The mystery of the missing Black American diaspora in the graphic design world is a subject rarely mentioned.
 Pierre Bowins teaches at Slippery Rock University of Pennsylvania.
 Bowins brought the conversation of the gap left out of American design history's to Towson University's campus last week on...